melitus/smart-city/README.md

 ```
 depending on your setup

-# run the processing serve.
+# run the processing server.
 Still in the smart city root directory

 ```
 yarn run kafka or npm run kafka